SDSU Policies and Application Guidelines for Centers and Institutes

 11. Proposals to create a new SDSU center or institute must include clear support from the academic unit(s) involved.
 Please include a letter(s) of endorsement from all the college Dean(s) whose faculty will be involved in the center or institute as well as the Dean(s) or appropriate administrator(s) from partner institutions (if applicable).

 Proposals (PDFs) should be submitted to the Deans(s) of the college in which the interim or named director (or co-director) of the proposed center/institute resides.
-Please copy the Associate Vice President for Research Operations on the email submission.
+Please copy the Associate Vice President for Research Operations and the Vice Provost on the email submission.

 Proposals must be submitted by the second Friday of the month to ensure review at the following Dean’s Research Council meeting which is held the second Wednesday of the month.
 Proposals submitted after this deadline will not be reviewed at the next month’s meeting but at the following month’s meeting.